mjtamlyn/ayb-notes/2-switch-from-relational-to-graph.md

 ```

 Relational word means we join things together in 1-1 relationships.
 1-N relationships need to go back the other way.
 N-M means we now need an intermediary table between the two.

+JOINS are evil!
+We have to do all of these joins all the time and on large data they can be very costly.